-Committee- I would like to place on public record my sincere thanks to three members of our committee who will be leaving after the AGM.
+Committee- We would like to place on public record our sincere thanks to three members of our committee who will be leaving after the 2019 AGM.
 Gerry Byrne has worked tirelessly as treasurer, developing the website and arranging accommodation for meetings.
 Dennis Broadhurst is a mine of knowledge of our area and has been a committee member for a number of years.
 He is a Poole man born and bred.
 Rev Lewis Pearson, although a relatively ‘new’ member has always been available for advice and support.
 Gerry is leaving for increased work commitments, Lewis will be leaving the area and so will Dennis.
-You will all definitely be missed by me!
+You will all definitely be missed.

 Harbourside Developments- You will probably remember a project by the then Poole Council to make improvements to Whitecliff and also Baiter.
 We have been fully involved in discussions etc and to update you, things are happening.
 At Baiter Park, the ground behind Harbourside 2 car park has been strip cut and filled with sand to improve drainage.
 This should enable many events to take place further away from residences and also shield noise by the avenue of trees.
 In addition, new picnic tables will be installed, with better access for wheelchair users, repairing fencing around Whitecliff, refreshing shrub beds along Sandbanks Road, improved signage to include historical contexts and ‘wayfinder’ markers, repairing the sluice channel.
 Details: https://pooleprojects.net/harbourside-park/